ecupaio/dcgffl/_events/qb-tryout-workshop.md

   zip: 20002

 ---
+**_NOTE: Date and location have been changed to our makeup date due to a scheduling conflict and less favorable weather on Saturday._**

 If you registered as a prospective quarterback and have not previously played quarterback during a regular season of the DCGFFL, you're required to attend the QB Tryout to be eligible for selection as QB.

 Come prepared to demonstrate your ability to: